 This little wooden board book is a must.
 Thanks to the robust wood material, it can withstand any mouthing and throw from the baby.
 Having only one kind of animal per page also helps the baby to concentrate.

 At this stage, my son enjoys the animal sounds that I made accompanying each animal!
 The one we have is an old Selecta wooden book from Grandma.
-Unfortunately, it is not for sale anymore in the UK; I am still on a lookout for another one
+Unfortunately, it is not for sale any more in the UK; the nearest one I can find is the one from Haba.

-Also, a Pikler may be a good idea to invest about now to use as a wooden baby gym.
-Later the baby can also use it pull him/herself up.
+Also, a Pikler Triangle may be a good idea to invest about now to use as a wooden baby gym.
+Later, the baby can also use it to pull him/herself up.

 Montessori toys for 6 months old